PaleoPietn/simple-e-shop/README.md

-# Lovoo Interview Coding Task - Simple Online Shop
+# Interview Coding Task - Simple Online Shop

-This repository contains the coding task for the Lovoo interview.
+This repository contains the coding task for the interview.
 The objective of this project is to build a **simple online shop** that displays a list of items with their product title, description, and thumbnail picture.
 Users should be able to add any number of items to a shopping cart.
 Please note that there is no requirement for a "checkout" functionality, and the shopping cart should only persist for the duration of the session.

 The shop items will be provided by a REST API that delivers the product information to the client.
 You can use `dummyjson.com/product` as a source for some sample products.
 The design should be minimal and neat, and there is no need for an elaborate design.
 The primary goal is to create a functional online shop with a focus on simplicity.